 Command Objective This command enables unicast routing which is used for one to one communication across the ipv6 internet.
 An IPv6 unicast address is an identifier for a single interface, on a single node.
-A packet that is sent to a unicast address

-4.1.106 ipv6 enable

-Command Objective This command enables IPv6 processing on an interface that has not been configured with an explicit IPv6 address.
+A packet that is sent to a unicast address is delivered to the interface identified by that address.
+Syntax ipv6 unicast-routing no ipv6 unicast-routing Mode Interface Configuration Mode 1.1.106 ipv6 enable Command Objective This command enables IPv6 processing on an interface that has not been configured with an explicit IPv6 address.

-Syntax ipv6 enable no ipv6 enable

-Mode Interface Configuration Mode